ECSIS-lab/one_truth_prevails/README.md

     ```git clone https://github.com/ECSIS-lab/one_truth_prevails.git```

-2.Download the zip archive of a dataset from <<<URL>>> and unzip it.
+2. Download the zip archive of datasets from <<<URL>>> and unzip it.

-3. Place the unzipped data set referring to the following "Repository structure".
+3. Place the unzipped datasets referring to the following "Repository structure".

 4. Install the modules for the use of our source code dl.py